zackdillabough/toolkit_zdillabough/README.md

 ### Functionality

-The script iterates through each file in ```vcf_directory```, where each file holds multiple variants of a single patient sample.
-Each variant in a given file is annotated with SnpSift, and is then output to a .csv file.
+The script iterates through each .vcf file in ```vcf_directory```, where each file holds all variant information of a single tumor sample.
+Each file is annotated with SnpSift, and is then output to a .csv file.
 From here, the .csv file is read and converted into a hierarchical dict structure that is then imported to mongoDB.

+The resulting database collection is composed of documents indexed by sample-id, and each document holds all single nucleotide variants (mutations) for each gene.

 ### Result